raghulari/raghulari/README.md

 - Designing and building end-to-end software solutions that address real-world problems
 - Translating ideas into scalable, production-ready systems with a strong focus on quality and reliability
 - Continuously learning and adopting modern engineering practices to improve system design and execution
-- Integrating AI-driven thinking to enhance decision-making, automation, and product effectiveness

 ---